 Role rates

-Role bill rates and role cost rates can be set up by the Account Owner and users with Admin access in Team settings > Roles rates.
-To set a role's rates:
+Role bill rates and role cost rates can be set up and managed by the Account Owner and users with Admin access in Team settings > Roles & rates.

 Go to Team settings > Roles & rates.